 Lifeforms Glass Exhibit

 "Glass Lifeforms 2021" will be an exhibition of the best biological glass models made in the spirit of the famous 19th and 20th century models of invertebrates and plants made by the father and son team, Rudolf and Leopold Blaschka for the Harvard University’s Botanical Museum.
-Models are mandated to be of specific species and rendered as accurately as possible, but artistic presentation and creative contexts are strongly encouraged.
-Artists working in any glass technique (lampworking, glassblowing, casting, pâte de verre, etc.) are invited to submit an entry (one per artist or collaborative team).
-The jurying criteria will be based on accuracy in representing the organism, aesthetic beauty, presentation, and originality.
-50 pieces will be selected from the work submitted for the show.
+Models were mandated to be of specific species and rendered as accurately as possible, but artistic presentation and creative contexts were strongly encouraged.
+Artists working in any glass technique (lampworking, glassblowing, casting, pâte de verre, etc.) were invited to submit an entry (one per artist or collaborative team).
+The jurying criteria was based on accuracy in representing the organism, aesthetic beauty, presentation, and originality.
+53 pieces were selected from the work submitted for the exhibit.

-Scaled models of microorganisms are also acceptable and can include microscopic plants (such as algae), animals (as plankton), fungi, lichens, diatoms, bacteria, and so on.
+Scaled models of microorganisms were also acceptable and include microscopic plants (such as algae), animals (as plankton), fungi, lichens, diatoms, bacteria, and so on.

 Jennifer Brown became the Collection Manager for the Glass Flowers in 2012.
 She has worked on many exciting projects since then, which include co-authoring Glass Flowers: Marvels of Art and Science at Harvard (2020), completing the most extensive exhibit renovation in the collection’s history, and co-curating special exhibitions within the Glass Flowers gallery.
 Jenny’s background in art and library science combined with her experience assisting glass artist Toots Zynsky prepared her to work with this unique collection.